⚠️ FOR RESEARCH PURPOSES ONLY. NOT FOR HUMAN USE.

 Glutathione — Published Research

-Written by: Chameleon Peptides Editorial Team Reviewed by: Chameleon Peptides Research Team Last reviewed: March 28, 2026
+Written by: Stuart Ratcliff and Kai Reviewed by: Chameleon Peptides Research Team Last reviewed: July 16, 2026

 ← Back to Glutathione product page

 Compound Overview: Glutathione (GSH, γ-L-glutamyl-L-cysteinyl-glycine) is a tripeptide composed of glutamate, cysteine, and glycine.
 Molecular weight: 307.32 Da.
 CAS: 70-18-8.
 Molecular formula: C₁₀H₁₇N₃O₆S.
 Glutathione is the most abundant non-protein thiol in mammalian cells, present at intracellular concentrations of 1–10 mM.
-It serves as the principal intracellular antioxidant and is a critical regulator of cellular redox homeostasis, xenobiotic metabolism, immune function, and cell signaling.
+It serves as the principal intracellular antioxidant and is a critical regulator of cellular redox homeostasis, xenobiotic metabolism, thiol-dependent signaling, and cellular redox-state models.

 Citation: Cnubben NHP, Rietjens IMCM, Wortelboer H, van Zanden J, van Bladeren PJ.
 The interplay of glutathione-related processes in antioxidant defense.
 Environ Toxicol Pharmacol.
 2001;10(4):141-152. doi:10.1016/S1382-6689(01)00077-1.
 PubMed PMID: 21782570